-The Dark arches, right, is common throughout Europe in all types of meadows and grassy areas.
+The Dark arches, above, is common throughout Europe in all types of meadows and grassy areas.

 The eggs are laid in July and hatch in around 10 days.

 The caterpillar is up to 45 mm long, shiny, pale-coloured with black dots, black plates and legs, and a shiny black head.
 Its foodplants are grasses, although when it is small it feeds on small flowers and seeds.
 The caterpillar feeds underground at night from August to the following May or June at the base of grass stems, and hide during the day.
 It overwinters as a caterpillar in a chamber among grass roots.

 Pupation is in the soil and under stones in May to July.

 Adults emerge in June and July and flies until August.
 Adult colouration varies considerable in shade.
 Forewing length is 19 - 26 mm.